 A: No. Applicants are only permitted to submit 3 quarters worth of course evaluation material.

-Q: I have TA’d, or am currently TAing in Black Studies.
-Do I need to submit ESCIs from my Black Studies TAships?
+Q: I have been a TA or am currently a TA in Black Studies.
+Do I need to submit ESCIs from my Black Studies TA positions?

-A: No. If you TA’d in Black Studies during 2018-2019 we should have your ESCIs and written comments.
+A: No. If you have been a TA in Black Studies during 2019-20 we should have your ESCIs and written comments.

 Q: Will I be penalized if I have never worked as a TA previously as I will not have any course evaluations?